geoserver/geoserver.github.io/_posts/2024-03-29-geospatial-techno.md

 The **Legend** area allows you to preview the legend for the style.
 Click on the **Preview legend** link to generate a legend based on the current settings.

 At the bottom of the Style Editor page, you'll find several options: **Validate**, **Apply**, **Save** and **Cancel**.
 During editing and especially after editing is complete, you can check the validation of the syntax by pressing the **Validate** button at the bottom.
-If any validation errors are found, they will be displayed a red message and if no errors are found, you will see the green message.
+If any validation errors are found, a red message is displayed, and if no errors are found, a green message is displayed.
 To make changes, press the **Apply** button to access all the tabs and finally press the **Save** button.

 After having created the style, it's time to apply it to the layer.
 To do it, follow these steps:
 - Navigate to the **Data > Layers** page then click on the **layer's name** link to open the layer's properties form.
 Switch to the Publishing tab.